Black Friday (1945): Attack

 At 1:30 pm on 9 February, Milson led 31 or 32 Beaufighters into the air from Dallachy.
 The strike force was joined by either ten or twelve P-51 Mustang fighters from 65 Squadron and two Warwick air-sea rescue aircraft from 379 Squadron carrying life rafts to help any aircrew forced to ditch.
 All four of the Dallachy Wing squadrons contributed aircraft to the force.
-The 404 and 455 Squadron Beaufighters were armed with RP-3 (60lb rockets) while the aircraft from 144 Squadron and the489 Squadron Beaufighter were armed only with their four 20 mm cannon and six machine guns.
+The 404 and 455 Squadron Beaufighters were armed with RP-3 (60 lb rockets) while the aircraft from 144 Squadron and the 489 Squadron Beaufighter were armed only with their four 20 mm cannon and six machine guns.

 After the attackers crossed the Norwegian coast at 3:40 pm, two Beaufighters from 144 and 489 Squadrons detached themselves from the main force and pressed ahead as outriders.
 The outriders crossed Førde Fjord near where the German ships had been sighted that morning.
 At 3:50 p.m. they sent Milson a radio message stating that they could not see the ships.
 The 'outriders' then turned to the east and overflew the town of Førde before searching the next fjord to the north; during their flight near Førde Fjord they did not spot the German warships in their new position.
 The 9 and 12 Staffeln of JG5 were scrambled from Herdla at 3:50 p.m. and ordered to attack the Dallachy Wing and its escorts.